 With premium speeds and strong security, NordVPN is our top-rated VPN for torrenting.
 It also works well for all major streaming services, including Netflix, Hulu, BBC iPlayer, Disney Plus, Amazon Prime, and more.
 While most VPNs struggle to ensure access to streaming sites, NordVPN continues to deliver.
 You can also use the NordVPN app if you need a VPN for Firestick, TV boxes, Smart TVs, or even gaming systems.

-NordVPN currently has about 5,400 servers in 59 countries.
+NordVPN currently has 5,100+ servers in 60 countries.
 It does not use any virtual server locations and all servers run on dedicated hardware in RAM-disk mode without hard drives.
 This improves security and also makes storing logs on the VPN server impossible.
 Another huge development is that NordVPN has begun rolling out high-speed colocated servers (self-owned hardware) with 10 Gbps bandwidth channels.
 These servers will provide NordVPN users with even faster speeds and replace all rented servers from third parties.